Grahaeme Henderson

 Grahaeme Henderson OBE, FREng is a British engineer and maritime executive.
-He held senior positions at Shell plc over a career spanning more than 40 years, including serving as Senior Vice President for Shipping & Maritime from 2011 to 2021.
+He held senior positions at Shell plc over a career spanning more than 40 years, including serving as Senior Vice President for Shipping and Maritime from 2011 to 2021.

-He has been involved in industry-wide efforts to improve maritime safety, decarbonisation and sustainability, including serving as Chair of the Oil Companies International Marine Forum and President of the UK Chamber of Shipping.
+He has been involved in industry-wide efforts to improve maritime safety, decarbonisation and sustainability, including serving as chair of the Oil Companies International Marine Forum and President of the UK Chamber of Shipping.

-Henderson is an Adjunct Professor at the Southampton Marine and Maritime Institute at the University of Southampton.
+Henderson is an Adjunct Professor at the Southampton Marine and Maritime Institute, University of Southampton.
 In 2017, he was listed among the top 10 most influential people in the shipping industry by Lloyd's List.

 Early life and education

 Henderson attended Isleworth Grammar School before studying at the University of Southampton, where he obtained a First Class Honours BSc degree and a PhD in numerical modelling of sea waves.

 Career

 Shell

 Henderson joined Shell in the early 1980s and worked in various international roles over a 40-year career.
 His overseas assignments included postings in Brunei, Nigeria, Syria, and the Netherlands.
 He held both technical and leadership roles, including Chief Engineer of Shell Petroleum Development Company in Nigeria and Engineering Manager for Al Furat Petroleum, a joint venture with the Syrian Petroleum Company.
 He also served as Chief Information Officer for Shell Upstream in the Netherlands.

 From 2005 to 2011, he was the CEO of Brunei Shell Petroleum, one of the largest private oil and gas companies in Southeast Asia.
 During this time, he also served on the Brunei Economic Development Board by appointment of Sultan Hassanal Bolkiah.

-In 2011, Henderson became Senior Vice President of Shell Shipping & Maritime, where he developed a new strategy and direction, which included oversight of more than 2,000 floating assets, including oil, gas and product tankers, drilling units, and offshore support vessels.
-This role also included the successful merger of BG Group with Shell.
+In 2011, Henderson became senior vice president of Shell Shipping and Maritime.
+This role also included the merger of BG Group with Shell.